fgranda1/fgranda1/README.md

 # 👋 Hello, I'm Luis Granda!

-I’m a **Software Engineer** with a passion for problem-solving and foundations in **Python** and **Web Development**.
+I’m a **Software Engineer Student** with a passion for problem-solving and foundations in **Python** and **Web Development**.
 I enjoy creating efficient and scalable solutions, and I'm always excited to learn new technologies that enhance my development skills.

 ## 🚀 What I Do